dsarid/ink-html-manipulation-toolkit/README.md

 ## Installation
 ### for server usage:
-Clone/download the source file, change directory to where save it, and simpley run the make command
+Clone/download the source file, change directory to where you saved it, and simpley run the make command
 ```code
 $ cd the/path/ro/where/you/saved/the/files
 $ make